silberjan/service-worker-test/README.md

   In both cases, eventually using persistent storage would make it necessary for the user to manually allow offline storage, essentially making the offline feature modal.

-  **Question:** How transparent should the offline-feature be?
-Should the user enable it explicitely or not?

 ## Replay POST Requests

 #### Strategy